A few thoughts on what it takes to be happy. (Hint: It’s not much.)

 However, the more my life has gone on without my huge storage shed full of crap.
 I realize how much I don’t need it.
 As a matter of fact, I don’t need much at all.
 Nor do I have a want for more.
 I don’t want a mansion.
 If you dropped millions in my lap right now, I would just become a full-time gypsy.
 I’d travel.
 I’d write.

 I used to want fame and fortune and ridiculous success.
 But then I saw how most people who have those things behave.
 It’s as if they become desensitized to their good fortune and seek out more, more, and more.
 Instead of going backward in gratitude, they push forward, stepping on anyone and everyone in their path to get their next big fix of universal adoration to feed their Seymour-like ego.
 “FEED ME!”

 Years ago, I read a magazine article about this group of middle-aged women who bought and refurbished these vintage travel trailers.
 I kept the magazine.
 I’d love to tell you which magazine it was.
 However, it’s in storage.
 In Florida.

 But we won’t miss the gist, only the details.
 I told my friend Sherry that someday after my kids have gone off to college, I could buy one of those tiny vintage campers and travel this amazing country and never look back.
 After living a whole year without all my “stuff,” I realize how unimportant all those things are.
 You really can’t take it with you.

 I don’t want to.

 I don’t need a toaster.
-As a matter of fact some day if I have my little camper, I’ll take my friends advice and make toast over an open camp fire overlooking a stunning lake watching a million stars twinkle in the sky.
-And you know, I think I’ll be just fine, without a toaster.
+Someday if I have my little camper, I’ll take my friends’ advice and make toast over an open campfire overlooking a stunning lake watching a million stars twinkle in the sky.
+And you know, I think I’ll be just fine without a toaster.